sausaging/go-relayer/README.md

 ### Prerequisites

-To run the go relayer, make sure you spin up the quark layer and the sausage server on your local sysytem, to do so you can follow the instructions [here]([https://github.com/sausaging](https://github.com/sausaging#mvp-quick-start))
+To run the go relayer, make sure you spin up the quark layer and the sausage server on your local sytem, to do so you can follow the instructions [here]([https://github.com/sausaging](https://github.com/sausaging#mvp-quick-start))

 ### Build Steps